companionsand/raspberry-pi-client-wrapper/README.md

 **Installation takes 5-10 minutes** depending on your Pi model and internet speed.

+#### Automatic Verification and Rollback

+After installation completes, `install.sh` automatically:
+1. ✓ Starts all services (OTEL Collector, Agent Launcher)
+2. ✓ Verifies services are running without errors
+3. ✓ Checks echo cancellation devices are available
+4. ✓ Analyzes service logs for errors

+**If verification fails:**
+- Services are automatically stopped
+- Audio fix script runs to restore audio
+- Error logs are displayed for debugging
+- Installation exits with clear error messages

+This ensures you never have a partially working system!

 #### Installation Prompts

 During installation, you'll be asked to provide: